 SecureDrop Workstation Release Management

-SecureDrop Workstation code spans across several repositories:
+SecureDrop Workstation code spans across two repositories:

 Release a Debian package

-Step 1: Create a release candidate (rc) tag
+Step 1: Create a release candidate (RC) tag

 Step 2: Build and deploy the package to apt-test